JetBrains/kotlin-native/COCOAPODS.md

 You can find a sample project [here](https://github.com/Kotlin/kotlin-with-cocoapods-sample).

-### Add a dependency on a Pod library with custom C interoperability options
+### Add a dependency on a Pod library with custom cinterop options

-You can add dependencies on a Pod library with custom C interoperability options with `pod()` to `build.gradle.kts` (`build.gradle`) of your project:
+You can add dependencies on a Pod library with custom cinterop options with `pod()` to `build.gradle.kts` (`build.gradle`) of your project:

 1. Specify the name of a Pod library in the `pod()` function.
-In the configuration block specify the C interoperability options:
+In the configuration block specify the cinterop options:

     * `extraOpts` – to specify the list of options to a Pod library.
 For example, specific flags
     * `packageName` – to specify the package name.
 If you specify it, you can import the library using the package name: `import <packageName>`

 2. Specify the minimum deployment target version for the Pod library.

-   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you may get an error.
+   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you will get an error.
    {:.note}

    <div class="sample" markdown="1" theme="idea" data-highlight-only>